Analysis of optical spectroscopy and photometry of the type I X-ray bursting system UW CrB: Acknowledgements

 \section{Acknowledgements}

+We would like to sincerely thank the anonymous referee for the time and effort they put into their review.
+Their careful reading of the manuscript and thoughtful, considerate feedback lead to improvements in this paper, specifically in the modelling of the bursts.

 M.R.K. and R.P.B. acknowledge support from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 715051; Spiders).
-M.R.K also acknowledges support from the Royal Society in the form of a Newton International Fellowship (NIF No. NF171019), and the Irish Research Council in the form of a Government of Ireland Postdoctoral Fellowship (GOIPD/2021/670: Invisible Monsters).
+M.R.K acknowledges support from the Royal Society in the form of a Newton International Fellowship (NIF No. NF171019), and the Irish Research Council in the form of a Government of Ireland Postdoctoral Fellowship (GOIPD/2021/670: Invisible Monsters).
 P.A.M acknowledges support from Picture Rocks Observatory.
 I.P. acknowledges support from a Royal Society University Research Fellowship (URF\textbackslash R1\textbackslash 231496).
 D.M.S and T.M-D. acknowledge support from the Spanish \textit{Agencia estatal de investigaci\'on} via PID2021-124879NB-I00.
+D.M.S. also acknowledges support via a Ramon y Cajal Fellowship RYC2023-044941.

 This work made use of \textsc{Astropy} \citep{astropy:2013,astropy:2018}, \textsc{corner} \citep{corner}, \textsc{emcee} \citep{2013PASP..125..306F}, \textsc{Icarus} \citep{2012ApJ...748..115B}.